VilchezMax/Solvd-course-SQL/Java/vilchezmax/homework.md

 1. Add MyBatis DAOs to the existing hierarchy with the same requirements.
 Choose any XML or interface mapping.
 2. Switch service classes to MyBatis.

+**SOLID/Design Patterns:**

+1. Apply SOLID principles to your project
+2. Apply Design patterns to your project.
+2 patterns are needed:
+   Factory & Adapter.